Your career should fit your life.

 • Translate experience, skills, and identity into meaningful options

-And it is not a transactional résumé-writing service.
+And it is definitely not a transactional résumé-writing service.

-It is career development, done properly - with the whole person in view.
+It is career development, done properly - with the whole woman, you, at the centre of the conversation.

 When career counselling is most helpful